 The limits of class action for fracking claims

 A class action may be appropriate for some fracking claims, but not all.
 The universal requirement for a valid class-based lawsuit is that all the plaintiffs must have suffered harm in a clearly similar way.
 If there is a lot of variation in the types of injuries, the court may reject certifying the class.

 This issue also applies to individual claimants.
 If you sustained injuries during a fracking operation, you may have the choice to join an existing class action or pursue an individual claim.
 This is a critical choice.
 Your decision may alter your particular legal rights and may alter the possible value of your fracking injury settlement.
 It’s important that you make the choice that fits best with your future needs.

 Whether you are considering filing an individual claim or joining a class action, you need legal advice right now.
 That’s why we recommend consulting a Pennsylvania fracking injury attorney as soon as possible.
-Jon Ostroff and his team at Ostroff Injury Law are ready to hear your story and give you the legal counsel you need right now.
+Jon Ostroff and his team at Ostroff Godshall Injury and Accident Lawyers are ready to hear your story and give you the legal counsel you need right now.
 Call us today at (484) 351-0350 to schedule a confidential consultation with one of our experienced trial attorneys.